jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-11.md

 "Tom, detach us from the station.
 Tuvok, return fire!"
 Janeway shouted.

 Voyager decoupled itself from the station arms.
 It pitched over sideways, dodging a series of explosions that flashed with blue smoke and electricity.
 Voyager returned the favor.
-Multiple phaser beams charged and shot fourth in the direction of the collosal Malon vessel.
+Multiple phaser beams charged and shot forth in the direction of the collosal Malon vessel.
 They impacted the freighter's shields, scoring multiple hits but doing little damage.
 At the same time, other Alliance ships began releasing themselves from the station.
 Bearing down on Voyager’s position while the Krebor watched patiently from afar.

 "Multiple ships are inbound on our position!"
 Tuvok shouted.
 "They are locking weapons on us."